GM-Consult-Pty-Ltd/text_indexing/README.md

 The [API](https://pub.dev/documentation/text_indexing/latest/) exposes the [TextIndexer](https://pub.dev/documentation/text_indexing/latest/text_indexing/TextIndexer-class.html) interface that builds and maintains an [InvertedIndex](https://pub.dev/documentation/text_indexing/latest/text_indexing/InvertedIndex-class.html) for a collection of documents.

+To maximise performance of the indexers the API performs lookups in nested hashmaps of DART core types.

-Our API contains a fair amount of boiler-plate, but we aim to make the code as readable, extendable and re-usable as possible:
+The API contains a fair amount of boiler-plate, but we aim to make the code as readable, extendable and re-usable as possible:
 * We use an `interface > implementation mixin > base-class > implementation class pattern`:
   - the `interface` is an abstract class that exposes fields and methods but contains no implementation code.
 The `interface` may expose a factory constructor that returns an `implementation class` instance;
   - the `implementation mixin` implements the `interface` class methods, but not the input fields;
   - the `base-class` is an abstract class with the `implementation mixin` and exposes a default, unnamed generative const constructor for sub-classes.
-The intention is that `implementation classes` extend the `base class`, overriding the `interface` input fields with final properties passed in via a const generative constructor.
+The intention is that `implementation classes` extend the `base class`, overriding the `interface` input fields with final properties passed in via a const generative constructor; and
+  - the class naming convention for this pattern is `"Interface" > "InterfaceMixin" > "InterfaceBase"`.
-* To maximise performance of the indexers the API performs lookups in nested hashmaps of DART core types.
-To improve code legibility the API makes use of type aliases, callback function definitions and extensions.
+* To improve code legibility the API makes use of type aliases, callback function definitions and extensions.
 The typedefs and extensions are not exported by the [text_indexing](https://pub.dev/documentation/text_indexing/latest/text_indexing/text_indexing-library.html) library, but can be found in the [type_definitions](https://pub.dev/documentation/text_indexing/latest/type_definitions/type_definitions-library.html) and [extensions](https://pub.dev/documentation/text_indexing/latest/extensions/extensions-library.html) mini-libraries.
 [Import these libraries seperately](#usage) if needed.

 ### InvertedIndex